Hexagram #48: Water over Wind

-An inexhaustible supply of water and sustenance are referenced by this hexagram.
+An inexhaustible supply of water and sustenance are referenced by hexagram number 48.
 This is a time to make good use of all your resources.
 But if the well seems to have run dry, or the supply cannot be accessed, the solution lies in banding together with others for the good of all.
 This is a time to group together despite differences.
 It is time to draw from the well of knowledge.
 Let life itself sustain you.
 The wise person knows that despite superficial differences, we are all the same on the inside.
 Draw your sustenance from the entire kingdom.
 Good can come from anywhere and everywhere.

 Changes in Line 1